IbrahimSabriOrene/IbrahimSabriOrene/README.md

 ###

 <p align="left">Hey, I'm İbrahim "Oz" Sabri Orene.
 I code stuff using C# and love working on my solo projects</p>
+<p align="left">I want to say people that i use vim btw and i use arch btw one day.</p>
 ###

 <h2 align="left">About me</h2>